-Manuscript type: Article

-Manuscript title:

-Author names: Sarah J. Hart
+Authors: Sarah J. Hart1

-Affiliations: Department of Forest and Rangeland Stewardship, Colorado State University
+Department of Forest and Rangeland Stewardship, Colorado State University (sarah.hart@colostate.edu)

-Corresponding author: Sarah J. Hart (sarah.hart@colostate.edu)

-Open Research Statement:
+Abstract:

 Key words:

-Abstract:
+Synthesis

 Introduction

-A central goal of ecology is to understand how community diversity influences interactions between natural enemies and their resources (Elton 1958, Tilman et al. 1997, Johnson et al. 2013)(tilman_influence_1997?).
+A central goal of ecology is to understand how community diversity influences interactions between natural enemies and their resources (Elton 1958, Tilman et al. 1997, Johnson et al. 2013).
 In the case of plant-herbivore interactions, greater plant diversity often reduces the effects of herbivory (i.e., ‘associational resistance,’ Barbosa et al. 2009).
 While increases in plant diversity may decrease the effects of herbivore species on individuals and populations of plants, it is also hypothesized to increase herbivore richness (i.e., “resource specialization”; Keddy 1984).
 Greater herbivore richness is expected lead to more efficient resource use and greater depletion of the plant community (Cardinale et al. 2006, Finke and Snyder 2008).
 Yet little research has examined the effects of plant diversity on community-level outcomes of herbivory, which critically may drive key ecosystem processes (Mulder et al. 1999).
 This is particularly true in natural systems, where the number of potential interactions is high, the effects of different herbivores on their focal host populations often differ greatly, and the changes in plant diversity may be convoluted with changes in host quality (Jactel et al. 2021).